Skip to navigation Skip to content

 Return to sender (RTS) mail for Centrelink 102-10030010

-This document outlines how to process correspondence returned to Centrelink 'whereabouts unknown'.
+This document outlines how to action Return to Sender (RTS) work items when correspondence has been returned to Centrelink.

 On this page: